Macioa/kubernetes-the-hard-way/docs/_04-certificate-authority.md

+[//]: <> personal note

+[//]: <> [WARNING] This certificate lacks a "hosts" field.
+This makes it unsuitable for websites.
+For more information see the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, v.1.1.6, from the CA/Browser Forum (https://cabforum.org);
+specifically, section 10.2.3 ("Information Requirements").

 # Provisioning a CA and Generating TLS Certificates

 In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.